x402app/FuseMixer/README.md

 ## 🧬 What is VantaX402?

-VantaX402 is a **simulated fair-exchange fuse mixer**, built on the conceptual framework of
+Fuse Mixer X402 is a **simulated fair-exchange fuse mixer**, built on the conceptual framework of
 the **x402 protocol** — a payment-required system where commitments and settlements form a
 trust-minimized flow: **Commit → Delay → Reveal → Settle**.